 The matured rose:

-By this stage your rose is now both established around 3 years old.
-Now that your rose shrub is more mature it allows you to be able to alter both the form and proportions more freely than previous pruning years.
-We find the most common misnomer is pruning roses to lightly more akin to deadheading than formative pruning.
+By this stage your rose is now both established and around 3 years old.
+Now that your rose is more mature it allows you to be able to alter both the form and proportions more freely than previous pruning years.
+We find the most common misnomer is pruning roses too lightly more akin to deadheading than formative pruning.
 There are three ways that you can style your rose.
 If you desire a higher rose shrub then you should take less than one third of the stems.
 If you would like your shrub to stay the same size then you should make sure to leave around two thirds of each stem.
-But if you would like your shrub to be smaller then we recommend taking away at least a half of the stems.
+But if you would like your shrub to be smaller, then we recommend taking away at least a half of the stems.

 Once you have decided the shape in which you desire your rose shrub or group of roses to be you should then start following the three previous pruning stages that you have carried out at the beginning of your roses’ life.
 (However of course, the amount you cut back the stems now depends on what sort of shape you would like your rose shrub to be).